 MONITORING REPORTS SHALL BE SUBMITTED QUARTERLY; THE FIRST REPORT IS DUE APRIL 28, 2022.
 THERE SHALL BE NO DISCHARGE OF FLOATING SOLIDS OR VISIBLE FOAM IN OTHER THAN TRACE AMOUNTS.

-- Monitoring requirement only. - A composite sample made up from a minimum of four/six grab samples collected within a 24 hour period with a minimum of two hours between each grab sample. - pH is measured in pH units and is not to be averaged. - † See table below for quarterly sampling.
+- \ Monitoring requirement only. - \\ pH is measured in pH units and is not to be averaged. - \\\ See table on Page 4 for quarterly sampling.